Pyotr Ilyich Tchaikovsky: Early life and education

 In 1855, Tchaikovsky's father funded private lessons with Rudolph Kündinger and questioned him about a musical career for his son.
 While impressed with the boy's talent, Kündinger said he saw nothing to suggest a future composer or performer.
-He later admitted that his assessment was also based on his own negative experiences as a musician in Russia and his unwillingness for Tchaikovsky to be treated likewise.
+He later admitted that his assessment was also based on his own bad experiences as a musician in Russia and his unwillingness for Tchaikovsky to be treated likewise.
 Tchaikovsky was told to finish his course and then try for a post in the Ministry of Justice.

-Civil service; pursuing music
+Career

 On 10 June 1859, the 19-year-old Tchaikovsky graduated as a titular counselor, a low rung on the civil service ladder.
 Appointed to the Ministry of Justice, he became a junior assistant within six months and a senior assistant two months after that.
 He remained a senior assistant for the rest of his three-year civil service career.

-Meanwhile, the Russian Musical Society (RMS) was founded in 1859 by the Grand Duchess Elena Pavlovna (a German-born aunt of Tsar Alexander II) and her protégé, pianist and composer Anton Rubinstein.
+Meanwhile, the Russian Musical Society (RMS) was founded in 1859 by the Grand Duchess Elena Pavlovna (a German-born aunt of Tsar Alexander II) and her protégé, the pianist and composer Anton Rubinstein.
 Previous tsars and the aristocracy had focused almost exclusively on importing European talent.
-The aim of the RMS was to fulfil Alexander II's wish to foster native talent.
+The aim of the RMS was to fulfill Alexander II's wish to foster native talent.
 It hosted a regular season of public concerts (previously held only during the six weeks of Lent when the Imperial Theaters were closed) and provided basic professional training in music.
 In 1861, Tchaikovsky attended RMS classes in music theory taught by Nikolai Zaremba at the Mikhailovsky Palace (now the Russian Museum).
 These classes were a precursor to the Saint Petersburg Conservatory, which opened in 1862.
 Tchaikovsky enrolled at the Conservatory as part of its premiere class.
 He studied harmony and counterpoint with Zaremba and instrumentation and composition with Rubinstein.
-He was awarded a silver medal for his thesis, a cantata on Schiller's "Ode to Joy".
+He was awarded a silver medal for his thesis, a cantata on Friedrich Schiller's "Ode to Joy".

 The Conservatory benefited Tchaikovsky in two ways.
-It transformed him into a musical professional, with tools to help him thrive as a composer, and the in-depth exposure to European principles and musical forms gave him a sense that his art was not exclusively Russian or Western.
-This mindset became important in Tchaikovsky's reconciliation of Russian and European influences in his compositional style.
+It transformed him into a musical professional, with tools to help him thrive as a composer, and the in-depth exposure to European principles and musical forms gave him a sense that his art was not exclusively native or foreign.
+This mindset became important in Tchaikovsky's reconciliation of Russian and Western European influences in his compositional style.
 He believed and attempted to show that both these aspects were "intertwined and mutually dependent".
 His efforts became both an inspiration and a starting point for other Russian composers to build their own individual styles.